Pre-Festival Programme (23.–25. 4.)

 Actress Barbara Cerar graduated from the Academy of Theatre, Radio, Film, and Television (AGRFT) at the University of Ljubljana.
 During her studies, she appeared at the Slovenian Permanent Theatre in Trieste (SSG), and as a graduate, she was a guest actress at the Slovenian People’s Theatre in Celje (SLG), where she received the Žlahtna komedijantka award in 1997.
 She was a member of SSG Trieste for six years, during which time she received the Zlata paličica award and the Award of the Slovenian Association of Dramatic Artists (ZDUS).
 Since 2003, she has been a member of the ensemble at SNG Drama Ljubljana, and since 2010, she has held the title of prvakinja (leading actress).
 For her work at Slovenia’s premier theatre, she has received two Borštnik Awards (2006 and 2014) and, in 2010, the Prešeren Fund Award.
 For her leading role in the play Barčica za punčke (M. Marković), she won the Sterija Award for acting at the Sterijino Pozorje festival in Novi Sad.
 She has starred in numerous feature films, including Ekspres, ekspres, Triptych of Agata Schwarzkobler, Ljubljana the Beloved, Rustling, and Ode to Prešeren, as well as in several television films.
 In 2011, she received the Frane Milčinski-Ježek Award from RTV Slovenia.
 She is also actively involved in radio plays and cartoon dubbing.
 With films and theatre productions, she has taken part in major festivals across Europe, South America, and Asia.
 She is a professor at the Academy of Theatre, Radio, Film, and Television (AGRFT).

-19.30 Concert by Symphony Orchestra of Academy of Music University of Ljubljana (Cankarjev dom, Gallus Hall)
+19.30 Concert by the Symphony Orchestra of the Academy of Music, University of Ljubljana (Cankarjev dom, Gallus Hall)

-17.00 Presentation: How to Maintain and Care for Your Flute to Keep It in Top Condition.
+15.00 Presentation: How to Maintain and Care for Your Flute to Keep It in Top Condition

 by Rok Erjavec (Flavtelje)